Scanning Color Negative Film

 The density process uses two separate luts.
 The first converts transmittance to density and the second lut converts density to linear luminance.
 It requires 32-bit mode to handle values greater than 1 and less than 0.

-Because density uses a logarithm, it changes our math from a power function: (x * w)^d, to a linear one: (x + w) * d, which I think is easier to conceptualize than a curved function.
+Because density uses a logarithm, it changes our math from a power function: (x * w)^d

-• transmittance to density: density.cube
+- transmittance to density:

-• density to luminance: 10^x.01_4.cube
+- density to luminance:

 basic 32-bit density process:

-1. (optional) solid color layer on multiply for white balance (default white)
+- (optional) solid color layer on multiply for white balance (default white)

-2. add density lut adjustment layer
+- add density lut adjustment layer

-3. add solid color layer on add (default black)
+- add solid color layer on add (default black)

-4. add solid color layer on multiply (default white)
+- add solid color layer on multiply (default white)

-5. add density to luminance lut
+- add density to luminance lut

-6. adjust color layers
+- adjust color layers

-• adjust add layer for white balance
+- adjust add layer for white balance

-• adjust multiply layer for density balance
+- adjust multiply layer for density balance

 32-bit density process (best for manual adjustment):